flutter/website/src/cookbook/lists/spaced-items.md

 because they need a finite height constraint.

-This recipe demonstrates how to use [`LayoutBuilder`][] and [`ConstrainedBox`][] to space out list items evently when there is enough space, and to allow users to scroll when there is not enough space, using the following steps:
+This recipe demonstrates how to use [`LayoutBuilder`][] and [`ConstrainedBox`][] to space out list items evenly when there is enough space, and to allow users to scroll when there is not enough space, using the following steps: